Speak clearly and slowly, using short sentence.

 Living well with dementia: weekly sessions from RVS

-These weekly sessions are designed for people with mild to moderate dementia or cognitive impairment.
+These weekly sessions from Royal Voluntary Service are designed for people with mild to moderate dementia or cognitive impairment.
 On offer are a range of stimulating and purposeful activities that promote good physical health and mental wellbeing, such as crafts, cookery, nature-based activities, games, puzzles and gentle exercise sessions.
 Carers welcome.

 For more information or to book email northumberlandhub@royalvoluntaryservice.org.uk or call 07500 033349.